 - Apart from direct labor costs as above, examples of conversion costs for the same show manufacturer, include rent of factory building, indirect factory staff such as production manager, housekeeping staff, security and factory electricity etc.

-The key difference between prime cost and conversion cost is that the former is the aggregation of all direct costs and typically include direct materials and direct labor while the later is the total of all costs incurred to convert direct materials into its salable finished goods form and typically include direct labor and manufacturing overhead.
+The key difference between prime cost and conversion cost is that the former is the aggregation of all direct costs and typically include direct materials and direct labor while the latter is the total of all costs incurred to convert direct materials into its salable finished goods form and typically include direct labor and manufacturing overhead.
 In this regard, direct labor cost becomes the common component of both the cost categories.
 Prime cost, in its entirety, is traceable to the product manufactured as both of its individual components (i.e., direct materials + direct labor) are direct and traceable.
 Conversion cost, on the other hand, is not traceable to the product in its entirety because of having a non-traceable component (i.e., manufacturing overhead) in its total.

 Both prime costs and conversion costs are sub-categorizations of product or manufacturing costs.
 These cost concepts are primarily found in manufacturing entities as other entities such as trading entities and service entities do not deploy direct materials and labor to produce finished goods.